Juwonthefirst/JBA_ventures_backend/README.md

 - Role-based access control (Admin/Read-only)
 - Media file organization by location hierarchy
 - UV for package management and scripting
+- Intelligent extra media updating system, uploading only new files and sending id of removed files

 ## Technology Stack